 - g) Impact on future transportation corridors.

-Staff does not see this use generating enough trips to impact the corridor.
+Staff does not expect this use to generate enough trips to impact the corridor.

 - h) Impact on the character of the neighborhood by the establishment or expansion of the proposed use in conjunction with similar uses.